 6. Time tracking report

-Time tracking helps the project management team & stakeholders see how much time is getting spent by team members at every stage of the project management process.
+Project time tracking helps the project team & stakeholders see how much time is getting spent by team members at every stage of the project management process.
 A time tracking report helps the team to see how much time overall is spent on specific tasks and how much individual team members spend on tasks.

 Why you need time tracking reports: